Exponential Family Model-Based Reinforcement Learning via Score Matching: Introduction

-In each episode, SMRL uses score matching as a computationally efficient subroutine to estimate model parameters from data.
-It then constructs elliptic confidence regions around the estimator which contain the true parameter with high probability and chooses policies optimistically based on such confidence regions.
-(This work assumes computational oracle access to an optimistic planner.) \end{itemize} Our regret guarantee matches that of Exp-UCRL, the model-based algorithm proposed by \citeauthor{chowdhury21}.
-When specialized to the nonLDS with bounded costs and features, score matching and MLE are equivalent estimators (\Cref{prop:equiv}).
-Here, the recent work of \citet{kakade2020information} gives a tighter guarantee of $\tilde{O}(\sqrt{d_\phi(d_\phi + d_{\psi}+ H) H^2 T})$; however we stress that our analysis applies to a broader class of models.
+Our main results are as follows: \version{}{ } \version{\begin{itemize}}{\begin{itemize}[leftmargin=0.5cm]} \item We extend prior work on the score matching estimator in the i.i.d.\ setting by proving nonasymptotic concentration guarantees for non-i.i.d.~data (\Cref{thm:concentration}). \item We consider regret minimization for the setting of exponential family transitions and bounded and known rewards.
+We design a model-based algorithm, dubbed SMRL, which achieves regret of $\tilde{O}(d \sqrt{H^3 T})$, with polynomial dependence on structural scale parameters (\Cref{thm:smrl-regret}).
+Here, $d = d_\psi\times d_\phi$ is the total number of parameters of $W_0$, $H$ is the episode length, and $T$ is the total number of interactions.
+In each episode, SMRL uses score matching as a computationally efficient subroutine to estimate $W_0$ from data, then it constructs elliptic confidence regions around the estimator which contain $W_0$ w.h.p.~and chooses policies optimistically based on such confidence regions.
+(This work assumes computational oracle access to an optimistic planner.) \end{itemize} Our regret guarantee matches that of Exp-UCRL, the model-based algorithm proposed by \citeauthor{chowdhury21} When specialized to the nonLDS with bounded costs and features, score matching and MLE are equivalent estimators (\Cref{prop:equiv}).
+Here, the work of \citet{kakade2020information} gives a tighter guarantee of $\tilde{O}(\sqrt{d_\phi(d_\phi + d_{\psi}+ H) H^2 T})$; however we stress that our analysis applies to a broader class of models.
 Broadly speaking, we view score matching and MLE as complementary estimation techniques; while MLE relies on less assumptions, score matching enjoys computational efficiency and allows us to simplify both the algorithm and proofs.
-A detailed comparison is deferred to \Cref{sec:compare}.\info{included some discussion of Kakade et al.}\info{GL: moved related work to later}
+A detailed comparison is deferred to \Cref{sec:compare}. \version{}{In this work, we mainly compare against the papers \cite{chowdhury21,kakade2020information}, but a broader summary of related work can be found in \Cref{sec:relatedwork}.}

 \version{